frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/email/email-account.md

 * **Send unsubscribe message in email**: Send a link to unsubscribe from emails sent from this account.
 * **Track Email Status**: Track if your email has been opened by the recipient.
 Note that, if you're sending to multiple recipients, even if one recipient reads the email, it'll be considered "Opened".
 * **Enable Auto Reply**: If enabled, enter an auto reply message.
+* **Append Outgoing Email to Sent Folder**: If using custom email servers like Zimbra or CPanel, SMTP will not automatically append emails to Sent folder.
+Enabling this option will ensure all emails are explicitly appended to the email account's Sent folder.
+* **Use SSL for Outgoing Emails**: Use SSL as a standard for outgoing emails.
+Defaults to port 465.

 ## 4. How ERPNext handles replies